DejanJoksimovic/jsScript/README.md

 # JS:
 ## classes
-- Class is a function under the hood. typeof class is function
+- Class is a function under the hood. typeof class is function (it is the same as its constructor)
-- getOwnProperty name will list all methods and constructor
+- Object.getOwnPropertyNames of __proto__ will list all methods and constructor (not from parent class)
+- Object.getOwnPropertyNames of class instance will list all public fields (also from parent class)
 - Classes are not just syntatic sugar (though very similar behavour can be acheived with functions) IsClassConstructor is set true on classes
-- class always works in strict mode
+- classes always works in strict mode
-- classes as functions are first class citizens
+- classes (as functions) are first class citizens
-- inside getter and setter we use _something to access something var declared in constructor
+- if we use getter and/or setter we use those like they are functions but they are invoked with "= something", not "(something)"
 - we can calculate method name with [expression]
 - methods can handle 'this' more secure (if we call the class method from setTimeout 'this' wont be lost) if we use arrow function
 - expression that evaluates to class can be used after extends keyword